ykzzyk/Vector-based-RDHEI-via-Multi-MSB-Replacement/README.md

 ## Getting Started

 These instructions below will guide you on running this project on your local machine for development and testing purposes.
+Note that our code can run in MAC/Linux system, but still in cannot run in Windows.
-*For addtional information and references, please check the [Appendix](http://dp.stmarytx.edu/wluo/Appendix.pdf) for this paper.*
+_For addtional information and references, please check the [Appendix](http://dp.stmarytx.edu/wluo/Appendix.pdf) for this paper._

 ### File structure